Efficient Two Photon Generation from an Emitter in a Cavity: Quantum Jump Analysis

 \subsection{Spectrum Of Emission}

-The spectrum of the cavity emission for the two modes can be calculated using the formulae:
+The spectrum of the cavity output field for the two modes can be calculated from the cavity field correlations (obtained from the master equation) using the formulae:

-Here $S_a(\omega)$ and $S_b(\omega)$ are the cavity emission spectra for the $\omega_0$ and $\omega_0/2$ modes.
-These are plotted in Figure \ref{fig:Spectrum}.
-The spectrum of the $\omega_0/2$ mode, depicted by the subfigure on the left in blue, is symmetric, with a large peak centered at $\omega_0/2$, and two smaller peaks on either side.
-The spectrum of the $\omega_0$ mode depicted by the subfigure on the right in red is also symmetric with two large peaks on either side, but also two other smaller peaks closer to $\omega=\omega_0$. \\
+Here, $S_a(\omega)$ and $S_b(\omega)$ are the cavity emission spectra for the $\omega_0$ and $\omega_0/2$ modes respectively.
+These are plotted as a function of frequency $\omega$ in Figure \ref{fig:Spectrum}. $S_b(\omega)$, plotted in Figure \ref{fig:Spectrum}(a), is symmetric around $\omega_0/2$, with a large peak centered at $\omega_0/2$, and two smaller peaks on either side. $S_b(\omega)$, plotted in Figure \ref{fig:Spectrum}(b), is also symmetric with two large peaks on either side of $\omega_0$, and two smaller peaks closer to $\omega=\omega_0$. \\